A worried man over 40 sitting on the edge of a bed while his partner sleeps in the background

 This is especially true around the belly.

 The frustrating part is that it may happen even when your routine has not changed much.
 Same meals.
 Same job.
 Same activity level.
-But the body does not respond exactly the same way it did at 25 or 30.
+But the body does not always respond exactly the same way it did at 25 or 30.

 Belly weight can be influenced by sleep, stress, alcohol, physical activity, eating habits, and age-related changes in muscle mass.
 It is not just about appearance.
 It can also be a sign that your daily habits need attention.